 Bess Carbine being used in Pirates of the Caribbean

-This replica is made with a 26-inch seamless tempered barrels are made of high-carbon steel (BS970 no. 080M40) and the breeches are threaded.
+This replica is made with a 26-inch seamless tempered barrels are made of high-carbon steel (BS970 no. 080M40) and the breeches are tight.
 It is .75 calibre.
 The locks have strong main strings and case-hardened hammers (frizzen covers) resulting in good sparks.
 Where possible all the parts are hand-fitted, just like the originals.

 We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 As with all our other flintlocks, the vent is not drilled (read details below) so we can ship easily to your door throughout North America and to Europe and the UK.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.